 The service is concierge so you have the doctor’s email address if you have questions.
 Also staff at Balance My Hormones are always on hand to assist in other aspects related to supporting you through your TRT journey.
 So if you think you’re suffering from the symptoms of low testosterone, get in contact with us today.

-How do I get TRT on the NHS?
-Will my GP prescribe TRT in the uk?
+Will my GP prescribe TRT on the NHS in the uk?

 In our experience many of our clients come to us following a search for an open minded GP that had then referred then to a consultant endocrinologist.
 This usually takes 6-8 months.
 After having seen the consultant and having further tests which may show levels above the NHS threshold for treatment they are often simply fobbed off and told there is nothing wrong and treatment is withheld.
 This not only is disappointing for the client but it exposes them to s further 6-8 months of low Testosterone symptoms.
 We have heard from clients who had gone to the NHS and were refused treatment despite them having total levels of testosterone as low as 6 nmol/L.

 If attempting the NHS route you would have to find an open minded GP that is willing to treat you.
 For this you would need two blood tests that show levels under the NHS threshold for treatment.
 Even if this happens your treatment options will likely be a 4ml large injection every 12 weeks (NEBIDO) or a low strength Gel (ANDROGEL or similar alternative).
 Neither of these options show great efficacy in practice, they cause fluctuations in levels or don’t provide enough Testosterone at all.
 In rare cases we have heard that Sustanon has been used but only dosing every 2-4 weeks.
 So even if you get one of these options the NHS will not monitor Oestradiol (oestrogen) levels and rarely will they monitor prolactin or free testosterone levels.

 Should TRT be offered on the NHS ?